hayeah/sike-react-course/buyshoes-commonjs/_index.md

 Use Webpack to create the bundle to `build/app.js`.
 Bundling now takes somewhat longer because React is pretty big.
 Add the `--progress` option to the `webpack` command to see how many modules webpack had bundled.

+Note: Add `--module-bind jsx=babel` so Webpack would use babel for .jsx files.

 Note: The require paths are relative to the module file.
 Depending on where a file is, the relative path to `node_modules` is different:

 + `app.jsx` - require("./node_modules/...")